DeNA/mobilize-base/README.md

 * last_error Mobilize writes any errors to this field, and wipes it if the job completes successfully.

-* target_url	Mobilize writes this field with a link to the last dataset returned by the job, blank if none
+* destination_url	Mobilize writes this field with a link to the last dataset returned by the job, blank if none

 * read_handler This is where the job reads its data from.
 For mobilize-base, you should enter "gsheet"